Kilomeni

 Kilomeni is a ward in the Mwanga District of the Kilimanjaro Region of Tanzania and is situated in the Pare Mountains.
 Kilomeni is home to a Roman Catholic parish, a secondary school, and a primary school.
 According to the 2012 census, the population of the ward was 4,467.
 The local people of kilomeni are The Pare (Pronounce "Pahray").

+Kilomeni divided in to two administrative villages KILOMENI & SOFE.